Walking, Crawling, & Emotions

 Scenario one: She says it broke her heart and she cried for a week straight when it happened.
 She then chuckles, and starts talking about the dance team she joined in college.

-Scenario two: A same woman tells you she didn’t make the cheerleading squad in high school, and tries to hide that her voice is wavering and her eyes are beginning to water.
+Scenario two: The same 50-year-old woman tells you she didn’t make the cheerleading squad in high school, and tries to hide that her voice is wavering and her eyes are beginning to water.

 What causes the difference between these two experiences when recalling a memory?